 She served as a member of the board of the Kenya Communications Regulatory Authority, led African Government engagement in the African Union Commission Dot Africa initiative, represented both the Kenya government and the AUC at the Internet Corporation for Assigned Names and Numbers Governmental Advisory Committee (GAC), while there she served as vice chair for 2 years and founding chair of the GAC Public Safety Working Group.
 She has been involved with the internet society in different capacities, including as a member of the board of trustees.
 She is the founder of the Kenya ICT Action Network is a multistakeholder network of people and institutions interested and involved in ICT Policy and regulation.

 DRIF has a track record of producing tangible, actionable outcomes.
-The 2014 edition gave birth to Nigeria’s Digital Rights and Freedom Bill that has now been passed by Nigeria’s national assembly and is currently being studied in several other countries for replication.
+From the 2014 edition gave birth to Nigeria’s Digital Rights and Freedom Bill, that was passed by Nigeria’s national assembly and is currently being studied in several other countries for replication, to the 2019 edition where emerging digital rights organisations from every region connected with mentors, DRIF presents an opportunity for participants to connect, act and debate.